 This turned out to be a bad idea, and didn’t go over well with the national parties, especially the GOP.
 It wanted Florida to adhere to a set deadline of March.
 Florida’s Republican Party had many of its delegates reduced as a penalty.

 Since the Democratic Party distributes its delegates equally amongst candidates, the Republican Party took the blow much harder.

-“So there’s a lot of interest in adhering more to the party rules this time out," MacMannus continued, "which would allow the republican party of Florida to make the decision to give whoever wins all of the delegates, instead of proportional allocation.”
+“So there’s a lot of interest in adhering more to the party rules this time out," MacManus continued, "which would allow the Republican Party of Florida to make the decision to give whoever wins all of the delegates, instead of proportional allocation.”

-So, in order to get their delegates back and comply with the GOP-et-al, Florida’s legislature moved the primary deadline back where it was, following the 2012 election.
+So, in order to get their delegates back and comply with the GOP, Florida’s Legislature moved the primary deadline back where it was.